On the Moy-Prasad filtration: Introduction

 We also give a new description of the Moy--Prasad filtration representations, i.e. of $\RP_x$ acting on $\PV_{x,r_i}$, for reductive groups that split over a tamely ramified field extension of $K$.
-Let $m$ be the order of $x$.
+Let $m$ be the order of $x$ (see page \pageref{page-order} for the definition of ``order'').
 We define an action of the group scheme $\mmu_m$ of $m$-th roots of unity on a reductive group $\ZZG_{\fpb}$ over $\fpb$, and denote by $\ZZG_{\fpb}^{\mmu_m,0}$ the identity component of the fixed-point group scheme.
 In addition, we define a related action of $\mmu_m$ on the Lie algebra $\Lie(\ZZG_{\fpb})$, which yields a decomposition $\Lie(\ZZG_{\fpb})(\fpb)= \bigoplus_{i=1}^{m}\Lie(\ZZG_{\fpb})_i(\fpb)$.
 Then we prove that the action of $\RP_x$ on $\PV_{x,r_i}$ corresponds to the action of $\ZZG_{\fpb}^{\mmu_m,0}$ on one of the graded pieces $\Lie(\ZZG)_j(\fpb)$ of the Lie algebra of $\ZZG_{\ov \bF_p}$.
 This was previously known by \cite{ReederYu} for sufficiently large primes $p$, and representations of the latter kind have been studied by Vinberg \cite{Vinberg} in characteristic zero and generalized to positive characteristic coprime to $m$ by Levy \cite{Levy}.
 To be precise, in this paper we even prove a global version of the above mentioned result.
 See Theorem \ref{Thm-tame} for details.
 We also show that the same statement holds true for all \good{} reductive groups after base change of $\ZG$ and $\ZV$ to $\ov \bQ$, see Corollary \ref{Cor-Vinberg}.

-Moreover, the global version of the Moy--Prasad filtration representations given by Theorem \ref{Thm-general} allows us to describe the representations occurring in the Moy--Prasad filtrations of good reductive groups explicitly in terms of Weyl modules if $p \neq 2$ or if the restricted root system of $G$ contains no multiple root, see Section \ref{section-reps} for precise formulas.
+Moreover, the global version of the Moy--Prasad filtration representations given by Theorem \ref{Thm-general} allows us to describe the representations occurring in the Moy--Prasad filtrations of good reductive groups explicitly in terms of Weyl modules, see Section \ref{section-reps} for precise formulas.